sflanker/replit.github.io/Teams/Projects.md

 ## Submitting

-When the students are done, click "Submit" in the IDE header, which will notify all team admins of their submission.
+When students have completed their work on the project, click "Submit" in the IDE header, which will notify all team admins of their submission.

 <img style="max-width: 100px" src="/images/teamsForEducation/project-submit.png" />